stdevel/arsa/README.md

 arsa
 ====

-a script for archiving and removing old [Spacewalk](http://www.spacewalkproject.org/), [Red Hat Satellite](http://www.redhat.com/products/enterprise-linux/satellite/) or [SUSE Manager](http://www.suse.com/products/suse-manager/) actions.
+`arsa.py` is a script for archiving and removing old [Spacewalk](http://www.spacewalkproject.org/), [Red Hat Satellite](http://www.redhat.com/products/enterprise-linux/satellite/) or [SUSE Manager](http://www.suse.com/products/suse-manager/) actions.

 The login credentials **are prompted** when running the script.
 If you need to automate this (*e.g. cronjobs*) you have two options: